zopefoundation/developer_docs/source/sphinx-documentation.rst

    $ bin/make-docs

 If the ``make-docs`` script isn't included yet, then adding it would be a really useful contribution.
-Add a sesction like the following to the project's ``buildout.cfg``:
+Add a section like the following to the project's ``buildout.cfg``:

 .. code-block:: ini